What to Know about Tax Deductions for Business Travel

 Recordkeeping is important!

-It's easier to prepare a tax return with organized records.
-Taxpayers should keep records such as receipts, canceled checks and other documents that support a deduction.
+You need to keep records such as receipts, canceled checks, and other documents that support a deduction.